 Do they have a nice office?

-Office tour videos can alleviate a lot of the anxiety of entering an office your patient has never visited before.
+Dental office tour videos can alleviate a lot of the anxiety of entering an office your patient has never visited before.
 Try to anticipate what their concerns may be, especially if it involves infection control you have in place for your office environment.
 Make sure the office is clean and uncluttered so you can show that you pay attention to even the smallest details.

 Will I like the staff?